 The BABB project needs to provide a little bit more clarity on the token circulation that will result from the ICO sale along with some more details in relation to the patents it has filed.

-Otherwise, this is an ambitious project lead up by a solid team in an industry that is currently flawed.
+Otherwise, this is an ambitious project lead up by a solid team in an industry that is ripe for disruption from blockchain-based technology.
 The project is a worthy one and deserving of more attention than that it has so far been grabbing, particularly given its innovative aspects which both differentiate it in a highly competitive space and serve up evidence of the (just under) two years of financial commitment and human capital that have so far gone into the project – somewhat unusual in the ICO space.